webcrumbs/javascript-crumbs-slides/chapters/built-ins/Readme.md

 ```

 - - -
-# Built-ins

-## Array methods
+## Array

 ### `map(iterator, scope)`

-Runs the given function on every item in the array and returns the result of each function call in an array.
+Runs the given function on every item in the array
+and returns the result of each function call in an array.

 ```js
 var numbers = [1,2,3,4,5,4,3,2,1];